metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

 We compared introspection data of Ironic with metal3 schema and we found that default minimum expected hardware configuration needs to be added by introducing a new CRD `HardwareValidator`.

-We will write a controller that checks provisioned baremetal hosts against expected hardware configurtion and add label as 'Host match found' if match found.
+We will write a controller that checks inspected baremetal hosts against expected hardware configurtion and add label as 'Host match found' if match found.

 ### Implementation Details/Notes/Constraints